Hire in Peru

 Contracts for foreign employees must be in writing and are issued for a period of three years.
 These contracts can be extended for an additional three years.
-It legally required that the Ministry of Labor approves the extension.
+It is legally required that the Ministry of Labor approves the extension.

 If the employment agreement is approved by the Ministry of Labor, the employee’s immigration status can be changed from a tourist or business visa to a work visa.
 With the work visa, a Foreign Card can then be issued.

 The most common work visas are: